Do you have a desire to help your neighbor, to give back to your community or are you just looking for a new adventure?

 Assistant Fire Chief Jake Ribordy said last year’s academy was very effective and efficient.
 Streamlining the Firefighter I and II curriculum has allowed the training program to add other advanced training throughout the calendar year.
 Ribordy said, “Being able to complete Firefighter I and Firefighter II in the same amount of time that we used to complete Firefighter I will open the door for more advanced training later in the year, such as Apparatus Driver/Operator or Rope Rescue Technician.”

-The district started the academy nine years ago with the hope of saving money while also providing a qualified team to keep the public safe.
+The district started the academy ten years ago with the hope of saving money while also providing a qualified team to keep the public safe.
 Providing consistency in response is essential to the community Fire District #1 protects.
 Ribordy said the consistent training of front-line firefighters was one of the biggest issues addressed by the academy.
 Ribordy said varying levels of training and understanding do not lend themselves to creating order out of chaos on a call.

 Another advantage to the academy is building team chemistry.
 Current firefighters at the district assist in the academy.
 Ribordy said it gives the new recruits a chance to learn and work next to those they will work with after the academy.
 It also gives the firefighters a look at, and understanding of the new recruits’ strengths and weaknesses.